How to Test ASP.NET Core Web API using Postman

 Selecting HTTP Method:

 You need to select the appropriate method of the API that you want to access.
-Here, in the dropdown, you can find the list of available HTTP Methods.
-As per your need to you select GET, POST, PUT, PATCH, DELETE, etc. In our example, the WeatherForecast API is of type GET, so, here we need to select the GET HTTP Method.
+In the dropdown, you can find the list of available HTTP Methods.
+As per your need, you need to select GET, POST, PUT, PATCH, DELETE, etc. In our example, the WeatherForecast API is of type GET, so we need to select the GET HTTP Method here.

 Selecting HTTP Method